 In support of Small Business Month (May), Eastern Bank is partnering with SEED Corporation to bring you two basic business workshops in Framingham aimed at assisting potential and existing entrepreneurs.

-The free workshops are being held in cooperation with the U.S. Small Business Administration (SBA), MA Small Business Development Center (MSBDC), Metrowest Chamber of Commerce, and SCORE.
+The free workshops are being held in cooperation with the U.S. Small Business Administration (SBA), MA Small Business Development Center (MSBDC), Metrowest Chamber of Commerce, South Middlesex Opportunity Council (SMOC), and SCORE.

 “Learn the Fundamentals in Planning, Preparing, and Financing Your Business”,